centrifuge/tinlake-pools-mainnet/README.md

 # tinlake-pool-metadata
-This repo stores pool metadata of active Tinlake pools on Kovan.
+This repo stores pool metadata of active Tinlake pools on Mainnet.

 ## Data Structure
 Pool metadata is stored in this repo.
 Use the following folder structure: